 This route starts just behind the large evergreen tree.
-It is the 5th bolted route from the left, and the 6th route from the left if you include the 'Burley Dudes' toprope.
+It is the 6th bolted route from the left and the 7th route from the left if you include the 'Way Jingus

 Begin with relatively easy slabbing to the first bolt.
 Some fun sidepull flakes get you up to the 2nd and third bolts.
-Kind of cruxy at the 3rd bolt and eases off to sustained climbing in the 9'ish range until the angle eases off to 7'ish for the last 30 feet.
+It is kind of cruxy at the 3rd bolt and eases off to sustained climbing in the 9'ish range until the angle eases off to 7'ish for the last 30 feet.

 I really enjoyed wandering back and forth across the waterstreak and comparing the attributes of the water polished rock versus the rock to the sides.

 Towards the bottom of the rock gully, this route starts just behind the large evergreen tree.
-It is the 5th bolted route from the left, and the 6th route from the left if you include the 'Burley Dudes' toprope.
+It is the [6th] bolted route from the left, and the 7th route from the left if you include the 'Way Jingus

 6 bolts, but I am struggling to remember if they were modern bolts or buttonheads/Stardryves.
-The bolts are well-placed to protect the harder climbing, but still not remotely a sport climb.
+The bolts were well-placed to protect the harder climbing, but still this was not remotely a sport climb.
 The climb finishes on a ledge where you can go left or right to bolted anchors (both with old bolts that need new webbing and rings).

 : all 6 bolts and the anchors have been upgraded be the ASCA (stamped on some hangers).